matthewjmiller/Assignment-One/A 1 FINAL.md

 # Ghost Hunting For The Beginner

-## A step by step guide of how to begin ghost hunting
+## A step by step guide on how to begin ghost hunting

+{>> MM: I'll use this format to insert my comments.
+Use of the subhead is good, but since you are using that format, I would have taken the opportunity to write the level 1 title as something more intriguing or playful.
+As it is, the title and subhead repeat information and so don't maximize their effectiveness. <<}

 *By Abby Fincher*